johnwargo/pi-remind-hd-notify/readme.md

 }
 ```

+debug is cool because it outputs everything the app is doing
+Since the Google Calendar uses it as well, you get output from that library as well

+How working hours work

 ---

 The project is an enhancement to the [Pi Remind HD](https://github.com/johnwargo/pi-remind-hd) project enabling it to work with the [Remote Notify](https://github.com/johnwargo/particle-remote-notify-rgb) project.